-- 1. Each dwelling unit within a new development shall be landscaped with at least one tree in the planting strip of the right-of-way, or similar location in the front yard of each dwelling unit, with the exception of flag lots and lots accessed by tracts.
+- Each dwelling unit within a new development shall be landscaped with at least one tree in the planting strip of the right-of-way, or similar location in the front yard of each dwelling unit, with the exception of flag lots and lots accessed by tracts.
 Required trees shall be a minimum two-inch diameter at breast height (dbh) to create a uniform streetscape (dbh is four and one-half feet above the ground as measured from upside of tree). - 2.
 The city council finds that the existing mature landscaping of trees, and shrubs provide oxygen, filter the air, contribute to soil conservation and control erosion, as well as provide the residents with aesthetic and historic benefits.
 For these reasons, the city encourages the retention of existing trees that are not already protected as significant trees under the Camas Municipal Code.
 Generally, the city may allow the tree requirements under subsection (F)(1) of this section to be reduced at the request of the developer, by a ratio of two new trees in favor of one existing tree, provided such trees have been identified on approved construction plans. - 3.
+Tree planting, when required as a vegetative buffer, shall be of a species as approved by the city. - 43.
+The tree planting shall be the responsibility of the land developer and shall be installed or bonded for prior to final plat approval, or as specified in the land use decision.
 Prior to final acceptance of any land development, the land developer shall install trees adjacent to or within all common areas and landscape tracts as specified in the Camas Design Standard Manual. - 4.
-Street trees adjacent to individual lots must be installed prior to final occupancy or bonded for and installed prior to expiration of the two-year warranty period, whichever comes first. - 4.
+Street trees adjacent to individual lots must be installed prior to final occupancy or bonded for and installed prior to expiration of the two-year warranty period, whichever comes first. - 54.
 Landscaping shall conform to plant criteria in the Camas Design Standard Manual.
-Any planting of trees or shrubs within the right-of-way or vision clearance area must be shown on the construction drawings for approval. - 5.
+Any planting of trees or shrubs within the right-of-way or vision clearance area must be shown on the construction drawings for approval. - 65.
 Storm drainage facilities, pump stations and other visible facilities shall be setback a minimum of thirty feet from any street or accessory structure and be landscaped in accordance with criteria in the Camas Design Standard Manual. - G. Non-City Utility Easements.
 Easements for electric lines or other public utilities may be required.
-Easements for utilities shall be a minimum of six feet in width and centered on front or side lot lines. - H. Watercourse Easements.
-Where a development is traversed by a watercourse, drainageway, channel or stream, there shall be provided a stormwater easement or drainage right-of-way conforming substantially with the lines of such watercourse and such further width as will be adequate for the purpose.
-Streets parallel to major watercourses may be required. - I. Street Signs.
-The developer shall be responsible for the initial cost of any street name or number signs, or street markings, including installation thereof, that public works finds necessary for the development. - J. Lighting.
-Street lighting shall conform to the Clark public utility standards and approved by the city.
-The developer shall bear the cost of the design and installation of the lighting system. - K. All residential streets shall conform to the guidelines and standards of the city neighborhood traffic management plan.
+Easements for utilities shall be a minimum of six feet in width and centered on front or side lot lines.